The 3 Tiers of ERP Explained: Definition and Examples

 • Average implementation: 4 to 12 months

-Finally, Tier 3 covers all the smaller ERP solutions which have lower annual costs.
-However, this can still be in the thousands.
-There tends to be a shorter implementation, though this depends on what exactly the business needs.
+Finally, Tier 3 covers all the smaller ERP solutions with lower annual costs.
+However, these can still be in the thousands.
+Implementation tends to be shorter, though this depends on the business’s needs.
 These solutions are recommended for businesses looking for their first ERP system.

 • Average users: Up to 50